stronnag/mwptools/README.md

 ## Platforms and OS

 The tools are designed to be portable and as far as possible platform and architecture agnostic.
-The suite is developed on Arch Linux and is tested on Debian (Buster, Sid), Ubuntu (latest and most recent LTS), Fedora (current)  and FreeBSD (current release). mwp also runs on MS Windows, but is less well tested.
+The suite is developed on Arch Linux and is tested on Debian (Buster, Sid), Ubuntu (latest and most recent LTS), Fedora (current)  and FreeBSD (current release). mwp also runs on MS Windows, with Windows 11 / WSL-g is is pretty much on feature parity with Linux / FreeBSD.

 mwp should  build and running on any platform that supports (recent versions of):